LIONS FOUNDATION OF CANADA DOG GUIDES

 FLEAS & TICKS

 Pets can come into contact with ticks during walks in grassy or wooded areas.
-Ticks are most active in warmer weather, above 0ºC, so it is important to check your pets and your family during the spring, summer and fall months.
+Ticks are most active in warmer weather, above 0ºC, so it is important to check your pets and your family during the spring, summer, fall months, and even during mild winter days.

-Preventative products are avaliable to help protect your dog and your family from internal and external parasites.
-Ask your veterinarian about the best option to fit your dogs needs.
+Preventative products are available to help protect your dog and your family from internal and external parasites.
+Ask your veterinarian about the best option to fit your dogs’ needs.

 For maximum efficiency, it’s important that the dog receives the right dose, based on his or her weight.
 Puppy schools, doggy daycares and kennels often require dogs to be on a tick and flea control product before entry is allowed.